Join us for our Red Shoe Walk Sunday 2nd Aug Meadowhall Shopping Centre Register here Red Shoe Walk

 Funding Call closes June 18, 2026

-Shortlisted candidates meet the Reviewing Panel between June 30th and July 8th*
+Shortlisted candidates meet the Reviewing Panel on July 8th or July 14th*

 Review and decisions mid-July.